Martin Redish

 Martin H. Redish is the Louis and Harriet Ancel Professor of Law and Public Policy at the Northwestern University Pritzker School of Law.
-Redish has written 19 books and over a hundred law review articles in the areas of civil procedure and constitutional law, among others.
+Redish has written nineteen books and more than a hundred law review articles in the areas of civil procedure and constitutional law, among others.
 He is among the most frequently cited American legal scholars.

 Legal theories

 First Amendment

 Redish supports an "autonomy theory" of free speech, taking the view that the First Amendment protects speech in order to advance individuals' interest in the self-realization that they obtain by being able to speak without government interference.
 According to Redish, all of the other values attached to free speech, such as the advancement of liberal democracy, necessarily depend on the concept of individual self-realization.
 This view contrasts with that of scholars such as Alexander Meiklejohn, who advocate a theory of the First Amendment based on the importance of democratic self-governance, and of scholars who subscribe to the theory that the First Amendment exists to promote the marketplace of ideas.